Happy to have you with us, the Rush Limbaugh program, a program that meets and surpasses all audience expectations on a daily basis.

 I don't know what the answer is, but I know it's not good for families right now.

-Well, but it it may not also be good for families that like to watch the 700 club or what Jerry Falwell does or some of these other uh preachers, but uh you know, a lot of people think they ought to not be brought into their home.
+Well, but it may not also be good for families that like to watch the 700 Club or what Jerry Falwell does or some of these other preachers, but a lot of people think they ought to not be brought into their home.

-I'm telling every one of these bureaucratic solutions to the problem, it never ends up working, and it's always gonna cost you more in the process.
+Every one of these bureaucratic solutions to the problem, it never ends up working, and it's always going to cost you more in the process.

 And all I'm telling you is you better be prepared to pay more for this option of a la carte.